Back to all posts

 BYOR"

-We've brainstormed and conceptualized an intriguing new technique - Bring Your Own Reputation (BYOR).
-A recent demonstration of this was made on our LinkedIn post where we showcased a video of BYOR technique.
+We've conceptualized a technique we call Bring Your Own Reputation (BYOR).
+A demonstration is up on our LinkedIn post.

-POC - With BYOR Bypass: This technique ensured there were no SmartScreen prompts and Windows Defender (WD) remained silent to our exploitation attempts.
+POC with BYOR Bypass: This technique ensured there were no SmartScreen prompts and Windows Defender remained silent during exploitation.

-To begin the process, we first set up a Havoc Command & Control server on a VPS, which enabled us to access it remotely using a Team server to access the GUI.
-Once Havoc was set up, we created a custom payload that would allow us to get the callback inside Havoc, which paves the way for our BYOR technique.
+To begin, we set up a Havoc Command & Control server on a VPS, which let us access it remotely using a Team server to reach the GUI.
+Once Havoc was set up, we created a custom payload that would give us a callback inside Havoc, which paves the way for the BYOR technique.

 Background